JOHN DORBER (My Grandfather) 1st Jan. 1875 – 25th Feb. 1941.

 In the Autumn of 1946, my Mother became ill with T.B. and was admitted to Frenchay Hospital in Bristol and I was sent to live with my Aunt Edna (Dad’s sister) for about three months.
 Dad continued to live in Old Church Road, visiting my mother in the evenings and seeing me at the weekends.

-By January 1947, huge differences between the Adlingtons and Bristol arose and Frazer-Nash was sold and the Bristol Car Division became an independent entity.
-After the departure of the Adlingtons, the atmosphere between those loyal to them and those loyal to Bristol was rather difficult – with stresses at home to cope with, and stresses at work, Dad decided that maybe he needed a change.
-In May 1947, he left Bristol Cars, having sought enrolment for a One-Year Emergency Teaching Course at Rolle College, Exmouth.
+By January 1947, huge differences between the Adlingtons and those at Bristol arose, and Frazer-Nash was sold and the Bristol Car Division became an independent entity.
+After the departure of the Adlingtons, the atmosphere between those loyal to them and those loyal to Bristol was rather difficult – with stresses at home to cope with, and stresses at work, Dad decided that maybe he needed a change of scene.

 1946/7 Bristol 400 – launched at the Geneva Motor Show 1947